pierva/udagram-project/README.md

 At the end of the deployment, if everything is working correctly you should see a green instance similar to the below screenshot:

 ![alt eb deployed](./eb_deployed.png)

-Follow the process described in the course to `eb init` a new application and `eb create` a new enviornment to deploy your image-filter service!
-Don't forget you can use `eb deploy` to push changes.